 Nutrition and lifestyle interventions for treatment-resistant anxiety

-Nutritional interventions can play a role in managing treatment-resistant anxiety.
-A balanced diet, including a variety of nutrient-rich foods, supports brain function and mood regulation.
-In case of treatment-resistant anxiety, it’s also advised to remove stimulants like caffeine from the diet and to monitor sugar intake to avoid blood sugar fluctuations, which can also worsen anxiety symptoms.
+Nutritional interventions can help manage treatment-resistant anxiety.
+A balanced diet with nutrient-rich foods supports brain function and mood regulation.
+For those with treatment-resistant anxiety, it’s advised to remove stimulants like caffeine from the diet and monitor sugar intake to prevent blood sugar fluctuations, which can worsen anxiety symptoms.

 Regular physical activity, such as exercise or yoga, promotes the release of endorphins, reduces stress, and improves overall well-being.
 Prioritizing healthy sleep habits can also enhance resilience to anxiety.